 Abstract

-W. Dickinson, as part of his wide study of the geological history of the Pacific islands, has proposed in a series of papers to explain the unique case of the deeply submerged Lapita site of Mulifanua in Western Upolu (Samoa), as linked to the slow subsidence of Upolu Island.
-Recent archaeological research on the small island of Manono, has brought new and detailed data on this geological process.
-A series of dates allow to define chronologically the speed of the subsidence as well as the massive environmental changes that the local population had to adapt to over the past 2500 years.
+W. Dickinson, as part of his wide study of the geological history of the Pacific islands, has linked the unique case of the deeply submerged Lapita site of Mulifanua in Western Upolu (Samoa) to the slow subsidence of Upolu Island.
+Recent archaeological research on the neighbouring small island of Manono, has brought new and detailed data on this geological process.
+A series of new dates has allowed us to define the speed of the subsidence and demonstrate the massive environmental changes that the local population had to adapt to over the past 2500 years.

 1. Institute of Archaeology of New Caledonia and the Pacific (IANCP)